fallen-icarus/cardano-loans/README.md

     allowing lenders to make data-driven decisions.
 They can offer better terms to reputable borrowers and take a more cautious, highly-collateralized approach with new participants.
 4. **Market-Based Exit Liquidity:** Providing flexibility through **Lender Bonds**.
-    - If a lender's risk assessment of a loan changes, they are not locked into the position until maturity.
+    - Lender's are not locked into the position until maturity.
 The Lender Bond they hold is a liquid asset.
 They can sell it on a secondary market at any time, transferring the position to another party at a market-determined price.
 This provides an immediate and flexible exit strategy, allowing for active portfolio management.

 By combining these tools, Cardano-Loans facilitates a more sophisticated and stable credit market.
 It shifts the paradigm from reactive, automated liquidations to proactive, intelligent underwriting,